Renoir, Auguste

 Renoir came from a working class family.
 His father was a tailor and his mother a dressmaker.
 He himself started at the age of thirteen to work as a decorative painter and continued to do so in the 1860s.
 In 1864 Renoir was first accepted at the Paris Salon, this increased his expectations to make a living as a painter (R31,p19).
 Outside the Salon there were not many exhibition possibilities.
 In the 1860’s his main source of income were commissions for portraits (R30).
 Still Renoir often was short of money and was hardly able to buy food or painting materials.

-In 1879 Renoir has success at the Paris Salon (Mme.
-Charpentier and her children, see below) and he also exhibited at La Vie Moderne.
-1881 was a turning point when Durand-Ruel started to buy many of Renoir’s work.
-In 1882 alone he spend almost 30.000 francs (R31,p28).
-1883 onwards the possibilities for exhibiting his works are increasing.
-Most important by Durand-Ruel (1883+), but also Georges Petit (1886+), Les XX in Brussels (1886+).
+In 1879 Renoir had success at the Paris Salon (Mme.
+Charpentier and her children↓) and he also exhibited at La Vie Moderne.
+1881 was a turning point when Durand-Ruel started to buy many of Renoir’s work; in 1882 alone he spend almost 30.000 francs (R31,p28).
+1883 onwards the possibilities for exhibiting his works were increasing.
+Most important at Durand-Ruel (1883+), but also Georges Petit (1886+), Les XX in Brussels (1886+).
 In 1886 an important foreign exhibition was held in New York organised (by Durand-Ruel).
 Many foreign exhibitions would follow.
 Conclusion: Renoir didn’t need the ‘impressionist’ expositions and even the Paris Salon anymore.

-In 1892 the state bought ‘Jeunes filles au piano’ (see below) for 4000 francs, which denoted an official recognition (R31,no.91).
+In 1892 the state bought ‘Jeunes filles au piano’↑ for 4000 francs, which denoted an official recognition (R31,no.91).
 In 1894 six of his works from the Caillebotte bequest are accepted in Musée Luxembourg (now in Musée d’Orsay) (R31,p23).
-In 1900 Renoir receives the order of ‘Chevalier de la Légion d’Honneur‘, in 1911 he becomes ‘Officier’ and in 1919 ‘Commandeur’.
+In 1900 Renoir received the order of ‘Chevalier de la Légion d’Honneur‘, in 1911 he was appointed ‘Officier’ and in 1919 ‘Commandeur’.
 This financial prosperity is translated in his frequent travels (1881-1898) and in buying a house in Essoyes in 1895 and the estate ‘Les Colettes’ in Cagnes in 1907 (R31).
 Still he never cared for luxury and was known as a modest man (R30).

 Auguste Renoir always was active within the impressionist circles: